Emergency Dental Service

 Wisdom Teeth And Pericoronitis

-So Sometimes the wisdom tooth won’t become impacted and will erupt and function normally.
+Sometimes the wisdom tooth won’t become impacted and will erupt and function normally.
 Both impacted andnon-impacted wisdom teeth can cause problems for people.
-So Some of these problems can beget symptoms similar as pain & lump, still, other wisdom teeth may have no symptoms at all but will still cause problems in the mouth.
+Some of these problems can beget symptoms similar as pain and swelling, other wisdom teeth may have no symptoms at all but will still cause problems in the mouth.

 Bleeding After An Extraction

-So You might bear suturing or pressure from special gauze placement to help stop the bleeding.
+You might need suturing or pressure from special gauze placement to help stop the bleeding.
 Please bring a list of current medications you’re taking.

 Pain After A Dental Extraction And Dry Socket

 Discomfort, tenderness and swelling should be expected for about 3 days after an extraction.
-This normally reduces and responds well to anti-inflammatories like ibuprofen or diclofenac.
+This normally reduces and responds well to anti-inflammatories like ibuprofen.

 It is common to get pain after an extraction which subsides over time.
 If the pain is intense and gets worse on the around the third day after extraction, then you might have what’s called a dry socket.